FLY-IN LAKE PADDLE

 Paddle among massive building-sized icebergs!

 Looking for a uniquely Alaskan excursion?
 Then look no further!
 Fly into the backcountry of Wrangell-St Elias National Park to Nizina Valley where, prior to landing, you’ll get overhead views of the impressive icebergs that fill Nizina Lake.
-Fed by the Nizina Glacier, your objective for the day is to hike a ¼ mile to the edge of the lake, board your inflatable kayak and set off!
+Fed by the Nizina Glacier, your objective for the day is to hike a ¼ mile to the edge of the lake, inflate and board your packraft, and set off!
 If you thought the icebergs from the air were impressive, just wait until you’re paddling among them.
 You’ll follow your guide as they skillfully navigate through the hundreds of icebergs that fill this lake.
 Along the way, you’ll be sure to find unique features in the ice that will likely only ever be seen by you.

 The Alaska Factor

 Here in Alaska we’re faced with what we like to call “The Alaska Factor.”
 Alaska’s wild and untamed landscape offers us the opportunity to authentically explore true wilderness.
 Part of embracing the Alaska Factor is understanding that things may not always go as planned.
 Water levels might rise, snow might fall, glaciers might shift and move – the landscape is dynamic and unpredictable.
 That’s what makes Alaska, Alaska!